Defects / Bugs

 There are definite lessons to be learned if the business doesn't care about defects.
 Take the time to identify the real issues and fix those.

-People often bring up spelling mistakes, minor UI tweaks and other "trivial" bugs as examples of things that aren't important enough to fix.
+People often bring up spelling mistakes, minor UI tweaks and other "trivial" defects as examples of things that aren't important enough to fix.
 In our opinion, this is sloppy work.

 Teams that take pride in their work, do consistently better work than teams that don't.
 Is your team ok with delivering sloppy work or do they want to be proud of what they build?